arduino/docs-content/content/arduino-cloud/06.features/02.cloud-scheduler/cloud-scheduler.md

 ---
 title: 'Scheduler'
 description: 'Learn how to use the scheduler feature to trigger repeating jobs during specific times.'
-tags: [IoT Cloud, Scheduler, Time]
+tags: [Arduino Cloud, Scheduler, Time]
 author: 'Karl Söderby'
 software:
   - iot-cloud
 ---

 It is now possible to schedule jobs with the [Arduino Cloud](app.arduino.cc), using the new `CloudSchedule` variable type.
 You can pick a start & end date for when the variable should be triggered, and for how long it should be active.
-This variable can be controlled in real time using a graphical widget that you can place on an IoT Cloud dashboard.
+This variable can be controlled in real time using a graphical widget that you can place on an Arduino Cloud dashboard.

 We can for example have: